Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 # Downtime Activities

 As the party rests, characters can choose a downtime activity that they would like to spend their time doing.
-Downtime represents a break in the standard action, giving characters the opportunity to spend time with each other, prepare for upcoming dangers, catch up on gear upgrades, or just spend some extra time relaxing.
+Downtime represents a break in the standard action, giving characters the opportunity to spend time with each other, prepare for upcoming dangers, catch up on gear upgrades, or simply relax.
 Downtime activities provide excellent opportunities to develop or reveal character and the world.

 <div class="infobox">